Zoran Luledzija

 |-- package-lock.json

-As we are going to use localization messages later, let’s populate added files with some examples.
+As we will be using localization messages later, let's populate the files we've added with some data.

 {